Kitware/vtk-examples/src/Cxx.md

 | Example Name | Classes Demonstrated | Description | Image |
 | -------------- | ---------------------- | ------------- | ------- |
-[ColorIsosurface](/Cxx/VisualizationAlgorithms/ColorIsosurface) | vtkPolyDataMapper | Color an isosurcae with and Array Component.
+[ColorIsosurface](/Cxx/VisualizationAlgorithms/ColorIsosurface) | vtkPolyDataMapper | Color an isosurface with a data array.
 [CompareExtractSurface](/Cxx/Points/CompareExtractSurface) | vtkExractSurface | Compare three extract surface algorithms.
 [DensifyPoints](/Cxx/Points/DensifyPoints) | vtkDensifyPointCloudFilter | Add points to a point cloud.
 [DownsamplePointCloud](/Cxx/PolyData/DownsamplePointCloud) | vtkCleanPolyData | Down sample a point cloud.
 Remove points so that there are no points within a tolerance of any point.